Healthcare Jobs at Baptist Health with Visa Sponsorship

 - Car Insurance

-- Educational Benefits including tuition reimbursement & monthly payments to help pay down any graduated school debt
+- Educational benefits including tuition reimbursement & monthly payments to help pay down any graduated school debt

-ALL benefits start on day one!
+ALL benefits start day one

 Responsibilities:

-- Assesses patient’s needs and develops/revises an individualized plan of care based on patient needs and responses.
+- Assesses patients’ needs and develops/revises individualized plans of care based on their needs and responses.
+Evaluates patients’ progress toward attaining expected outcomes.

-- Communicates and collaborates with medical staff and interdisciplinary team to effectively plan and manage the unit/department.
+- Communicates and collaborates with medical staff and the interdisciplinary team to effectively plan and manage the unit/department.

 - Serves as a role model for staff and supports the hospital and nursing department’s goals and strategies.

-- Documents patient care in a knowledgeable, skillful, and consistent manner meeting all required and regulatory standards.
-This includes but is not limited to patient assessment, education, medication administration, treatments, and patient safety.
+- Documents patient care in a knowledgeable, skillful, and consistent manner, meeting all required and regulatory standards.
+This includes, but is not limited to, patient assessment, education, medication administration, treatments, and patient safety.

-- Demonstrates competency in nursing skills and use of patient care/unit equipment as defined by unit/department-specific requisite skills.
+- Demonstrates competency in nursing skills and the use of patient care/unit equipment as defined by unit/department-specific requisite skills.

 - Prioritizes patient care in an ongoing manner in accordance with Evidence-Based Practice Standards of Care.